Tigray genocide

-The Tigrai genocide or Tigray genocide was the genocidal acts committed during the Tigray war in Ethiopia, which began in November 2020 and formally ended in November 2022.
+The Tigray genocide is the genocide committed during the Tigray war in Ethiopia, which began in November 2020 and formally ended in November 2022 when the Pretoria Peace Agreement was agreed to.
 The conflict started when the regional government of Tigray sought greater autonomy, prompting a military intervention by the Ethiopian National Defense Force (ENDF) and its allies, including the Eritrean Defence Forces (EDF) and regional militias.

 The Tigray war erupted in November 2020 following a dispute between the Ethiopian federal government and the Tigray People's Liberation Front (TPLF), the ruling party of the Tigray Region, over the region's autonomy.
 The conflict resulted in thousands of deaths and a humanitarian crisis.

-War overview

-The Tigray war resulted in thousands of deaths and widespread atrocities, including massacres, rapes, and arbitrary detentions.
-Both Ethiopian and Tigrayan forces have been accused of committing war crimes and crimes against humanity, though both sides have denied responsibility for these abuses.

 New Lines Institute Report

 On June 4, 2024, the United States-based New Lines Institute released a comprehensive 120-page report concluding that there is strong evidence of genocidal acts committed by Ethiopian forces and their allies during the Tigray war.
 The report calls for Ethiopia to be prosecuted at the International Court of Justice (ICJ).
 Before the release of the New Lines Institute report, the Ethiopian and Eritrean governments were repeatedly accused of committing genocide in Tigray.

 The New Lines Institute report provides evidence that Ethiopian and allied forces committed acts constituting genocide, which include: